sjcbulldog/mtbassist/README.md

 When loading a ModusToolbox project but no build support is available, run 'make getlibs' to bring in the required buidl support.
 This basically eliminates the need for the "import from disk" command.

+### 1.0.22
+Fixed a defect with multi-core projects not updating correctly